 Authored by Ion Saliu on April 5, 2011; later updates

 I learned the lesson that I had neglected.
 I went to Walmart and bought an external hard drive to serve me as a backup device.
-Just US$50-80 for ingenious peace of mind!
+Just US$ 50-80 (cheaper by the year!) for ingenious peace of mind!

-Windows has a very good feature: Create a system image (in Control Panel, System and Security, Backup and Restore).
+Windows has a very good feature: Create a system image (in Control Panel, System and Security, Backup and Restore; unfortunately, Windows 8.x made things worse!)
 It will be much easier to deal with a nightmarish situation like the one I had with PC Tools.
 I just restore the most recent system image.
 I don't have to reinstall Windows and software (except for programs not included in the latest system image backup).
 I always create a system image soon after I installed new software or updated software on my PC.

 That was the second situation I was referring to.
-I dramatically upgraded my Bright*.exe software.
+I dramatically upgraded my lottery, gambling, and scientific software.
 No surprise, the overhaul was accompanied by quite a few errors.
 Fortunately, I did the backup my way.
 I had older source code files on various media.
 I knew exactly what BAS files I needed and where they were located.
-It was as easy as opening in the compiler both program versions ... then copy-and-paste.
+It was as easy as opening in the compiler both program versions, and then copy-and-paste.

 And here is the third situation.
 It relates to users of my software.
 Some really bother me by asking me to email or even snail-mail them pieces of my software.
-The reason: The computer-crash clichι!
-Their computers crashed and they lost programs and data and the users did not have backups.
-Well, such situation (because of the requests) bothers me and it must stop once and for all!
+The reason: The computer-crash cliché!
+Their computers crashed and they lost programs and data — and the users did not have backups.
+Well, such situation (because of the number of requests) bothers me — and it must stop once and for all!

-For I created a special program to backup everything that's important on a user's PC.
+1. I created a special program to backup everything that's important on a user's PC.
 I created also a batch file to do the same.
 This is the best and easiest procedure of backing up files: XCOPY.
 The command has a plethora of options (via switches on the command line).
-I only applied a few switches; e.g.:
+I only applied a few switches.
+The following is a fragment from my batch file that creates a backup on a removable USB flash drive (J:, in this example):

 XCOPY C:\BAS\*.bas J:\BAS\*.bas /S /D /I /Y